dusty-nv/jetson-reinforcement/README.md

 To take these deep reinforcement learners from monolithic Python examples into libray form that can be integrated with robots and simulators, we provide a C++ wrapper library and API to the Python code.
 Underneath, the library uses Python's low-level C FFI to pass the tensor memory between the application and PyTorch without extra copies (ZeroCopy).

 The library is architected to be extended to new types of learning algorithms.
-Below is pseudocode illustrating the signature of the [`rlAgent`](c/rlAgent.h) base class:
+Below is pseudocode illustrating the signature of the [`rlAgent`](c/rlAgent.h) interface which the RL implementations inherit from:

 ``` c++
 /**